mahttchoo/Courseflow-Flowchart-Generator/README.md

 This project takes in an input file with all the classes for a major and puts them into a graph, which is used to create a flowchart to show the order in which the classes could be taken.

 ## Description
 This project was created in C++ with mingw and uses the Lemon library to make a graph out of the courses from an input file.
-This graph is then used to create a flowchart using a Portable Pixel Map (PPM), which shows the courses that can be taken each quarter for the specific major.
-We created an output.txt file to show the courses.
+This graph is then used to create both a text output and a visual flowchart using a Portable Pixel Map (PPM), which shows the courses that can be taken each quarter for the specific major.

 ## Requirements
 - CMake VERSION 3.16.3 was used to create this project